arnaudgallou/pakret/README.md

 ## Overview

-pakret is a minimalistic R package citation tool to reference and cite R and R packages on the fly in R Markdown and Quarto.
+pakret is a minimalist R package citation tool to reference and cite R and R packages on the fly in R Markdown and Quarto.

 ## Installation